Trillium Asset Management

 Uses corporate funds to advance ideological causes, organizations, or policies hostile to freedom of expression.

-While Trillium is not known to have publicly and directly donated to ideological groups, the company and some of its former executives have started activist groups such as Open MIC, which encourages companies in the tech sphere to adopt various diversity quotas (1).
-Trillium directs many of its funds into ESG-related projects and even uses dollars to advance shareholder resolutions about ideological issues (2)(3).
-Trillium even became a certified B Corp (4).
+Trillium and some of its former executives have started activist groups such as Open MIC, which encourages companies in the tech sphere to adopt various diversity quotas (1).
+Trillium directs many of its funds into ESG-related projects and even uses corporate dollars to advance shareholder resolutions about ideological issues (2)(3).
+Trillium is a certified B Corp (4).

 All links were last accessed and all information was updated on: